Lechon Diva's stuffed lechon is coming to Sydney and Melbourne

 On 23-25 March, Philippines' lechon diva and Sydney Cebu Lechon are coming together for a Filipino Feast Extravaganza offering an 8-course meal.
 The menu includes Filipino favourites such as Chicharon with atchara, Cebu's version of spring roll Ngohiong, shrimp gulong gulong, black garlic and Cebuano chorizo fried rice, crispy fried pork belly, calamansi sorbet, kare-kareng kasoy, lechon de leche with truffle rice, and super suman.

-On March 29, Melburnians will get a taste of the stuffed lechon at a street food event that will be showcased at this year's Melbourne Food and Wine Festival.
+On March 29, Melburnians will get a taste of the stuffed lechon at a street food event at this year's Melbourne Food and Wine Festival.
 The event will be hosted by The Entree.Pinays.